-This post is part of the Beauty of a Woman BlogFest VI!
-To read more entries, and potentially win a fun prize, visit the fest page between today and 11pm PST March 11th.
-I have a milestone birthday this year.
-You know, one with a zero at the end of the number.
-And that is…
+(This post is part of The Beauty of a Woman BlogFest VII!
+To read more entries, and potentially win a fun prize, visit the fest page on August’s McLaughlin’s site between today and 11pm PST March 9th.)
+I saw a headline on some website, and I did a massive double-take.
+In hindsight, I wonder…

 Meet Lala Pettibone, a forty-something widow whose outrageous antics befit women half her age.
 When Lala leaves her beloved New York City to relocate to a whole other Manhattan on the opposite side of the country, she’s less than thrilled.
 But good things come her way in sunny California, including inspiration to finish writing an uproarious book based on her own delightfully ridiculous adventures.

 Lala Pettibone’s Act Two is a wonderfully hilarious, second-coming-of-age-novel.

 An Excerpt: Lala and her beloved Auntie Geraldine, mourning the passage of one of Lala's precious rescued senior dogs.
 (P.S.
 To anyone who has met him, it should be obvious that Yootza is based on Tom's and my own dear Chester, who is, mercifully, still with us...)

 “He was such a dear little grump.
 I’m thinking I’m going to up the ante on trying to put more joy in the world.
 In his grumpy little bastard honor.”